ggerhard/node-pdf-service/README.md

     node html-pdf-server.js

-The server will run on *http://localhost:3000/*.
+The server will run on *http://localhost:3000/* per default.
 A webform for testing is included.
 Submit a URL and the browser will start to download the resulting PDF document:

 ![node-pdf-screenshot](resources/node-pdf-screenshot.png)

-To access the service directly, send a POST request to *http://localhost:3000/process_url*
+To access the service directly, e.g. from a service or backend, send a POST request to *http://localhost:3000/process_url*

     curl 'http://localhost:3000/process_url' --data 'url=https://github.com/ggerhard/node-pdf-service' -o output.pdf